team

 Jessica Pidoux

-Jessica Pidoux is interdisciplinary sociologist and PhD in Digital Humanities at the École Polytechnique Fédérale de Lausanne.
+Jessica Pidoux is a sociologist and researcher, with a PhD in Digital Humanities from the École Polytechnique Fédérale de Lausanne (EPFL).
 Her thesis (in free access and in brief) focuses on the quantitative and qualitative analysis of graphical interfaces, development practices and use of dating applications.
-She also studies algorithmic matching systems (or matching).
-Her research shows more broadly the sociopolitical issues that guide the perception and action of users in the reputation (or attention) economy.
+She studies algorithmic matching systems and their agency in the social world.

 Jean-Henry Morin